unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 <details>
 <summary><strong>Creating a cache pool helps keep your cached data safe.</strong></summary>

 Using only one cache device puts your cached data at risk until it is moved to the main array.
-To protect your data at all times, use multiple devices configured as a %%cache pool|cache-pools%%.
+To protect your data at all times, use multiple devices configured as a %%cache pool|cache-pool%%.
 This setup provides redundancy for cached data, reducing the chance of data loss due to a cache device failure.
 </details>

 <details>
 <summary><strong>SSD cache devices are great for apps and virtual machines.</strong></summary>

 Using SSDs helps applications and virtual machines (VMs) run faster because they can access data more quickly.
-SSDs work well in a %%cache pool|cache-pools%%, giving you an excellent mix of speed, efficiency, and data security.
+SSDs work well in a %%cache pool|cache-pool%%, giving you an excellent mix of speed, efficiency, and data security.
 </details>

 <details>